-Blue Cross Chief Information Officer William Fandrich Shares His IT Outlook
+Blue Cross Chief Information Officer Bill Fandrich Shares His IT Outlook

 “Detroit has evolved dramatically, both in community investment and companies that are settling here,” Fandrich says.
 “As a byproduct, we’re seeing a significant influx in investment from major technology companies that are making Detroit a focus area.”
 This is leading to an increase in interest in IT careers and industry job growth.